All About the InMotion Robot

-The InMotion robotic systems are designed to be used with patients who have neurological injuries.
-Research supports the use of the robot for treatment of stroke, spinal cord injury, acquired brain injury and other neurologic conditions.
+Research supports the use of the robot for treatment of stroke, cerebral palsy, spinal cord injury, multiple sclerosis, Parkinson’s Disease, acquired brain injury and other neurologic conditions.
 Check out this sampling of research.
-Adults along with pediatric populations can safely use the InMotion robot.

 The InMotion robot is most commonly found in inpatient and outpatient rehabilitation settings.
-It is primarily used by occupational therapists and physical therapists for patient treatment in these settings.
+It is primarily used by occupational therapists and physical therapists, and in some cases by speech therapists, for patient treatment in these settings.

 What movements does it work on in therapy?